Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Global existence

-Hence we infer from Lemma \ref{lem:1} that $T_{max}=+\infty$, i.e., $u$ is a global weak solution. \end{proof} In the general case, establishing the global existence results is more difficult; we have to impose some restrictions on initial energy and make use of potential well method introduced in \cite{Sattinger1968onglobal,Payne1975saddle} to address the challenge.
-For more details about potential well method, we refer the readers to \cite{Yacheng2006onpotential,Esquivel-Avila2014blowup,Lian2019global,Dimova2024global,Cavalcanti2023aymptotic}.
+Hence, we infer from Lemma \ref{lem:1} that $T_{max}=+\infty$, i.e., $u$ is a global weak solution of problem \eqref{equation}. \end{proof} In the general case, it is very difficult to prove the weak solution of problem \eqref{equation} is global.
+To overcome the difficulty, we have to impose some restrictions on initial energy and make use of potential well method introduced in \cite{Sattinger1968onglobal,Payne1975saddle}.
+For more details about potential well method, we refer the readers to \cite{Yacheng2006onpotential,Esquivel-Avila2014blowup,Lian2019global,Dimova2024global,Cavalcanti2023aymptotic,Xu2018global,Ding2020global,Ding2020local} and the references therein.

-In Section \ref{potentialwellsec}, we have analyzed the structure of potential well and introduced the sets $\mathcal{W}_1$ and $\mathcal{W}_2$.
-Now we will show that if $u_0\in \mathcal{W}_1$ and $E(0)<d$, then the solution is global. \begin{theorem} Assume the validity of Assumption \ref{Assumption1}.
-Let $u$ be the weak solution of \eqref{equation} on its maximal interval of existence $(-\infty,T)$.
-Suppose that $E(0)<d$ and $u_0\in \W_1$.
-Then the solution $u$ is global, i.e., $T=\infty$.
-Furthermore,
+In Section \ref{potentialwellsec}, we have analyzed the structure of potential well and introduced the subsets $\mathcal{W}_1$ and $\mathcal{W}_2.$ Now, we will show that if $u_0\in \mathcal{W}_1$ and $E(0)<d$, then the weak solution of problem \eqref{equation} is global. \begin{theorem} Assume that Assumption \ref{Assumption1} holds and let $u$ be the weak solution of problem \eqref{equation} on its maximal existence interval $(-\infty,T).$ If $E(0)<d$ and $u_0\in \W_1$.
+Then the solution $u$ is global, i.e., $T=+\infty$.
+Furthermore, we have